 The United Nations Security Council (UNSC) was established in 1945 along with the founding of the United Nations itself at the end of World War II.
 As one of the six principal organs of the UN, the Security Council is unique among the committees offered at NHSMUN in its membership, scope, and power.
 The UNSC’s history and structure have developed in a unique way because the UNSC has a unique, precautionary, and reactionary role in the UN: it is meant to respond to international crises and maintain international peace.
 In response to such crises, the Council can mandate decisive actions such as peace talks, mediations, negotiations, and meetings.
 Additionally, according to Chapter VII of the United Nations Charter, the Council can approve the use of force if there is no other way to maintain international peace.
 The Security Council can also deploy UN peacekeeping operations and impose sanctions on states.
-The United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic was formed under this mandate on 10 April 2014 to protect human rights and facilitate humanitarian assistance and demobilization.
-Only the UNSC has this power.
-The Historical Security Council will be set in the past, in 1986.
+The Historical Security Council will be set in the past, in 1989.

 Topic A: The Situation in El Salvador (1989)